h0tbird/booddies/README.md

 ```

 ##### 2. Start the services
-The first time you start the services all docker images will be downloaded from the docker hub.
+The first time you start the services all docker images will be downloaded from the docker hub:
 ```
 sudo systemctl start boot data gito cgit regi
 ```

+## Data synchronization
-##### 3. Synchronize external data
+##### 1. Mirror external repositories
-About 15GB of data will be downloaded, check the [`datasync`][datasync-code] code for more details.
+About 15GB of data will be downloaded, check the [`datasync`][datasync-code] code for more details:
 ```
 docker exec -it data01 datasync base docker exec -it data01 datasync updates